What is an I-20?

 In order to be eligible for both CPT and OPT, you must have completed one academic year.
 One academic year is defined as two semesters or three quarters that meet minimum F-1 full-time enrollment requirements.
 It is possible for you to use your time in another status towards meeting the one academic year.
 If you are interested in this, please call OGS to schedule an appointment with an advisor.
 NOTE: OGS is not able to verify the term that you will be eligible for CPT or OPT until your change of status has been approved and you have successfully moved into F-1 status.

 How to prepare and submit an online request:

 After admission, you will be able to submit an electronic I-20 request through myOGS.

 1 Required documents for the I-20 request e-form.
 They must be in digital format of PDF or JPEG.

 - Color copy of the identity page of your valid passport

 - Financial documents meeting your program’s expenses:

-- To access the estimated expenses for the Northeastern college of your program, please see “New Student I-20 Request Forms” under the Forms & Guides page and access the appropriate e-form
+- To access the estimated expenses for the Northeastern college of your program, login to the appropriate I-20 request e-form listed below.

 - Currency conversion: